Build versus Buy

 Extend Beyond PDF Viewing

 Need to convert PDFs to HTML5 for web viewing?
 BuildVu handles that.
 Need to convert PDFs to images?
 JPedal includes that capability.
-One of our customers discovered their next six-month task—adding an image viewer—was already solved because JPedal can also display images.
+One of our customers discovered that their next six-month task, adding an image viewer, was already solved: JPedal can also display ordinary image formats.

 Build vs Buy: Direct Comparison